aTeresaA/portfolio/README.md

 # contact page is under construction and awaits more safety measures
 # - i.e. in order to avoid spam
 # hero photos still slow upload
-# erfarenhet AI instruction inspiration Beckett Krapp
+# converted from png to webp, still slow when deployed?
-# tid AI instruction Kronos Kairo Konstnär, Dario Fo, Sartre Huic clos
+# erfarenhet och tiden is now more like lorum ipsum
-# la connaissance et le savoir, greek philosophers and Camus l'etranger
+# and AI generated, with my careful instruction
-# these texts instead of lorum ipsum
+# inspired by various philosophers and authors